Aeolic/CultistMod/README.md

 (Basically the same as any other BepInEx/Reactor Mod, so I copied the instructions from [here](https://github.com/NotHunter101/ExtraRolesAmongUs/blob/main/README.md#instructions).)

+# Usage
+Using and playing this Mod is completely free.
+When doing a video on this mod, please link this repository and my [twitter](https://twitter.com/AeolicEDM) in the description/a pinned comment :)
+It is advised that you play on a custom server and not on the official innersloth servers (although it is possible to do so).

 # Bugs
 With the Cultists being a third faction, there will probably be some bugs, especially some where the wrong winners are shown!
 I tried to handle all